dxw5099/microbiome/README.md

 Step 1:  Trim adapter with cutadapt

-Screen out reads that do not begin with primer sequence and remove primer sequence from reads using
+Screen out reads that do not begin with primer sequence and remove primer sequence from reads

 * R1 start with Forward primer and end with complementary Reverse primer
 * R2 start with Reverse primer and end with complementary Forward primer